 By some standards, Visa would qualify as the world's single biggest business.
-During 2012, the organisation processed sales worth around $6.5 trillion.
+During 2016, the organisation processed transactions worth a combined total of over $8 trillion.
 Virtually every individual reading this paragraph either owns or has used a Visa card.
-There are currently more than 2 billion of them in circulation worldwide, and the company more or less invented our modern world of cash-free payments without boundaries.
-Literally hundreds of other businesses (including Dell and Amazon) would probably not exist had it not been for Visa's innovation.
-Despite high profile marketing battles against rivals MasterCard and American Express, Visa remains the world's leading provider of payment solutions, and by quite some margin.
+There are currently more than 3.1 billion of them in circulation worldwide, and the company more or less invented our modern world of cash-free payments without boundaries.
+Literally thousands of other businesses (not least online giants like Amazon or eBay) would probably not exist had it not been for Visa's innovation.
+Despite high profile marketing battles against rivals Mastercard and American Express, Visa remains the world's leading provider of payment solutions, and by quite some margin.
 But it is also arguably the world's best-known unknown.
-Few of its customers could say who owns it, where it is based, or perhaps even what exactly the company does.
+Until its IPO in 2008, few of its everyday customers would have known who owned it, and are still probably unaware of what exactly the company does.

 Selected Visa advertising